Celestin25/The-project-of-digital-clock/README.md

-This is digital watch I am creating to show me time
+This is digital watch I am creating to show me time.